There are several types of yoga. They all aim to help you relax by using breathing exercises, different body postures and relaxation techniques.

 It found that yoga could help to reduce anxiety, depression, tiredness (fatigue) and stress for some patients.
 And it improved the quality of sleep, mood and spiritual well being for some people.

-Other studies have shown yoga can help reduce tiredness and depression in people with breast cancer.
 A small study of men with prostate cancer also noted an improvement in their quality of life and general well being when they practised yoga regularly.

 What yoga costs